Q. Digital Repository Policies

 - If PRISM administrators receive proof of copyright violation, the relevant item will be removed immediately.

-Our practice is not to remove items from PRISM unless there is a concern around the copyright.
+Our practice is not to remove items from PRISM unless there is a concern about the copyright.
 This includes but is not limited to:

 - Queries from publishers or other copyright owners